Mitral prolapse? CIick syndrome? Floppy mitral valve?

 Dr. John Brereton Barlow was a South African cardiologist.
 He worked at the Royal Postgraduate Medical School in London in the 1950s, where he conducted studies on the heart.
 During an autopsy on a patient who had manifested the “click” sound, Barlow discovered abnormalities in the mitral valve.

 Physicians of the time were aware of the condition but did not fully understand it.
 Barlow determined to do so, continuing his investigations into the clicks and late systolic heart murmur.
 “Late systolic” refers to the timing of the murmur in relation to the different phases of the cardiac cycle.
 Barlow was the first to publicly describe that certain mitral valve irregularities were the cause behind the familiar sounds.

 However, some cardiologists were skeptical of his assertions and viewed them as extreme.
 His first attempt to publish medically on the subject was rejected.
-However, he went on to write a pioneering paper that would appear in the British Heart Journal on March 30th of 1968, which is now widely cited.

-Dr. John Michael Criley took Barlow’s work a step further.
+Nevertheless, he went on to write a pioneering paper that would appear in the British Heart Journal on March 30th of 1968, which is now widely cited.
+One Dr. Criley would take Barlow’s work a step further.

 Dr. John Michael Criley is an emeritus professor at the David Geffen School of Medicine at UCLA in the United States.
-He demonstrated to Doctor Barlow that mitral prolapse occurred due to mitral leaflet displacement, rather than due to leaflet aneurysm, as previously thought.
+He demonstrated to Doctor Barlow that mitral prolapse occurred due to mitral leaflet displacement, rather than due to leaflet aneurysm.